Park Paddlers Club

 buy a card online

 .
 Some sites may be affected by drought conditions and low water.
 Please make sure to call ahead and verify that the water trail is open.
 All members must know how to swim, children must be 3 years of age or older, and personal flotation devices are required for everyone.
-You may bring your own canoe or kayak.
+You may bring your own canoe, kayak or stand-up paddleboard.
 Some sites or local outfitters provide rentals.
 After visiting all 6 parks and paddling 22 miles, members earn their own t-shirt and bragging rights.

 » Participating Parks